semimod/openvaf-website/content/docs/details/performance.md

 Notes:

 * Ngspice with OpenVAF runs faster than built in Ngspice HICUM/L2 model as this particular built-in implementation uses slow dual-number based derivatives
-* that the Xyce evaluation time is very likely larger due to difference in convergence algorithms, and not inherently due to Xyce itself.
+* Xyce evaluation time is very likely larger due to difference in convergence algorithms, and not inherently due to Xyce itself.

 <!--**=> Both Xyce and ADS run slower with Verilog-A model.**